uDeviceX/uDeviceX/doc/sim.md

 * dev/hi.h : implimentation of [dev]ice functions
 * int/hi.h : [int]erface

-* lib/hi.cu : a [lib]rary of function which are compiled separately
+* lib/hi.[cu|h] : a [lib]rary of function which are compiled
-* lib/hi.h  :
+  separately, called by imp/hi.h and dev/hi.h

 All files are included in [bund.cu](../src/bund.cu).